Acrylics on Canvas

 → Anish Kapoor: Artist´s Talk - February 2003

 Conceivable, this myth is about presumption, about falsely confusing the immortal and divine dimensions with the mortal dimensions that are fallible and evanescent.
 A warning against criticizing divine authority.
-Many have taken the myth also as a warning of artists to stay humble in the face of great success.
+Many have taken the myth also as a warning for artists to stay humble in the face of great success.
 The Marsyas-myth deals with catharsis and clarification.
 The flaying can be taken as a metaphor for the afflictive stripping off of the mundane and earthly, in the process of gaining higher insight and wisedom.
 The subduing of the undamped lust principle.
-(Cf. German Wikipedia and English Wikipedia)

-April 2006 I stumbled across the verbal metaphor of the 'double rudraksha' as used by a guru from India... again I find myself both hesitant as intruiged.
+April 2006 I stumbled across the verbal metaphor of the 'double rudraksha' as used by a guru from India in an interview with a journalist... again I find myself both hesitant as intruiged.

 The 'rudraksha' is the marble sized, multi-faced, reddish-brown seed of a tree growing in the Himalayas.
 Spiritual power is associated with it, as Hindu people use it to make rosary beads. → Wikipedia